Do you know what the eggplant emoji means? Neither do these people.

 A Literal Translation

 One of the most recognized emojis by our respondents was the "Hands Praying."
+(That should come as no surprise since spirituality is an important part of life, especially among older adults.)
 Almost 90 percent identified this emoji correctly, yet nearly 10 percent thought this emoji represented a high-five.
 Most people would be able to decode the statement "Hey, let's for Beth," but context would most certainly help.

 And as shown, when misinterpretation of the "Poop" emoji goes wrong, it goes really wrong.
 Almost 20 percent of those surveyed thought it meant ice cream, and close to 5 percent thought it was a Hershey's Kiss.
 Please make sure you're double-checking these messages!
 These tweets or texts are not advocating picking up a sweet treat.
 "Let's get the dog's " means you should bring the doggie waste bag, not the milk bones.